Steve Roye: A Top Leader In Stand-up Comedy

 I discovered what is now referred to as the Killer Stand-up Comedy System (more detailed information about this can be found under tab called The System).

-If you want a detailed, blow-by-blow account of my horrible start at stand-up comedy and why I almost quit, open or download the 6 page PDF file by clicking the link below:
+If you want a detailed, blow-by-blow account of my horrible start at stand-up comedy and why I almost quit, check out Chapter 1 of the Interactive Writing Guide.

-In less than 24 months after winning that contest, I had developed a stand-up comedy act that resulted in being able to headline 600-1500 seat venues all over Southern California and begin frequently working corporate events.
+In less than 24 months after winning that contest, I had developed a stand-up comedy act that afforded me the opotunity to headline 600-1500 seat venues all over Southern California and begin frequently working corporate events.

 In 1996, I began teaching other comedians my “system” for developing and delivering stand-up comedy material without having to “write” jokes from thin air.